AdobeWallHacks/AWH.InputDisplay/README.md

 | Grenade | IN_OFFHAND0 |
 | Pilot Ability | IN_OFFHAND1 |

-Just make sure that theres the same amount in both arrays.
+Just make sure that theres the same amount in all arrays.

 ## TODO:
 - A 'compact' mode where only keys that are pressed are displayed